jsiegenthaler/sendmailx/README.md

 # Starting sendmailx
 The following examples assume you have sendmailx in a folder that your system can find.
 Update your PATH variables if needed.

-To see the help text, start sendmailx without any arguments as follows:
+To see the help text, start sendmailx with -h or --help arguments as follows:
 ```
-$ node /home/pi/node_modules/sendmailx/sendmailx.js
+$ node /home/pi/node_modules/sendmailx/sendmailx.js -h
 ```

 sendmailx shows the following response:
 ```
-Missing option: "--"
 USAGE: node sendmailx.js [OPTION1] [OPTION2]... arg1 arg2...
 The following options are supported:
   -a, --auth <ARG1>             auth method to use ("totp" by default)